Sanish07/spring-reference-backup/README.md

 4.7. @JoinColumn v/s @JoinTable <br>
 4.8.
 Using @MappedSuperClass for creating common entity as implementation utlity for other entities <br>
 4.9.
 Introduction to JPA-Hibernate Entity Inheritance <br>
+4.10.
+Single Table strategy for entity inheritance and testing by persistence in database<br>
+4.11.
+The Use-case of @MappedSuperClass v/s @Inheritance <br>